-Here this is the file corresponding to nVidia which was removed, !! to be adapted to your situation !!.

-Uninstall the proprietary drivers: The same way you were able to install a driver, you can uninstall it, here after an example with the nVidia driver, !! to be tailored to your situation !!:
+Here it was the file corresponding to nVidia which was removed, !! to be tailored to your situation !!.
+Uninstall the proprietary drivers: the same way you were able to install a driver, you can uninstall it, here after an example with the nVidia driver, !! to be tailored to your situation !!:

+'''

 apt remove nvidia-kernel-dkms nvidia-driver

+'''

-Restart your computer with a simple systemctl reboot
+Restart your computer with a simple systematl reboot